Incident On and Off a Mountain Road

-"Incident On and Off a Mountain Road" is the premiere episode of the first season of Masters of Horror, directed and written by Don Coscarelli.
+"Incident On and Off a Mountain Road" is the premiere episode of the first season of Masters of Horror, written and directed by Don Coscarelli.
 It originally aired in North America on October 28, 2005.
-The screenplay is based on a short story by American author Joe R. Lansdale.
-It was first published as a comic book series, Masters of Horror #1–2, 4 issues.
+The screenplay is based on a 1981 short story of the same name by American author Joe R. Lansdale.
+Coscarelli adapted Lansdale's story to television, expanding the flashback structure to develop the protagonist's backstory.
+The episode was later published as a 4-issue comic book series, Masters of Horror #1–2.